English English Español Español العربية العربية

 Purchase of generators, including whole home generators, are eligible expenses.

 Installation of a generator is not eligible unless you have existing infrastructure for it.
-In this case, infrastructure includes: transfer switch, voltage regulators, gas lines, electric conduit and lines, gas meter, etc. Under the federal guidelines for these funds, installation of new infrastructure is considered a major renovation and therefore not eligible.
+In this case, infrastructure includes but is not limited to: transfer switch, voltage regulators, gas lines, electric conduit and lines, gas meter, etc. Under the federal guidelines for these funds, installation of new infrastructure is considered a major renovation and therefore not eligible.

 I've been awarded funds, but I don't see them in SIGMA.
 (2.28.23)